-Cardiothoracic surgeons are often able to repair the mitral valve using minimally invasive techniques that involve a small incision on the right side of the chest, either above or below the breast.
-The surgeon then inserts surgical instruments to access the heart and repair the valve.
+Mitral valve repair surgery is performed using an annuloplasty, in which a synthetic band or ring is sewn around the mitral valve housing to restore it to its typical shape and size.
+Cardiothoracic surgeons are often able to perform annuloplasty using minimally invasive techniques that involve small incisions on the right side of the chest, either above or below the breast.
+The surgeon then inserts specially designed surgical instruments directly through the small chest incision to access the heart and repair the valve.

 Minimally invasive mitral valve repair requires general anesthesia and a heart–lung bypass machine, which performs the work of these organs during the procedure.
 You may spend three to four days in the hospital and then recover for a few weeks at home.